Reference

 MCP (Model Context Protocol)

-An open protocol that standardizes how AI applications provide context and tools to language models.
+An open protocol, developed by Anthropic, that standardizes how AI applications provide context and tools to language models.

 MCP Server